robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 Second, it's difficult for a programmer working on the code to see which description is associated with which function, because they have to hop back and forth between `run_function` and `get_description`.
 It would be clearer and more robust if the description and logic for a function lived right next to each other and didn't need to be matched up by strings and parallel if-statements.

 Uniting a filter's description and its logic is a worthy aim.
 However, the way in which Frankie achieved this goal created new problems of its own.
+Let's look at what those problems are and then how we can fix them.

 ## Functions that do too much